spiltbeans/spiltbeans/README.md

 ## :heavy_exclamation_mark: About Me
 - I grew up in Brampton, ON. and studied Computer Science (Hons.) at Carleton University, Ottawa, ON. (courses are over, just waiting to graduate in November!)
-- I studied about cybersecurity and Artificial Intelligence
+- I studied about Cybersecurity and Artificial Intelligence
-- I'm a software developer with 5 years of experience in professional work, hackathons, and personal projects.
+- I have 5 years of experience in software development through professional work, hackathons, and personal projects.

 ## What I'm up to
 - I'm writing about my projects, tech guides, and blog posts at <a href="https://eyas.ca" target="_blank">eyas.ca</a>